jpfulton/blog/content/blog/2023-07-17-better-gatsby-sitemaps/index.md

 The `gatsby-plugin-git-lastmod` may be used without additional configuration values.
-It is `MDX` compatible and will introduce a new node to the `pageContext` object to carry the last timestamp of a Git modification to the source file generating a page or blog post using its [gatsby-node.js](https://github.com/vondenstein/gatsby-plugin-git-lastmod/blob/main/src/gatsby-node.js#L33) file.
+It is `MDX` compatible and will introduce a new node to the `pageContext` object to carry the last timestamp of the Git modification to the source file generating a page or blog post using its [gatsby-node.js](https://github.com/vondenstein/gatsby-plugin-git-lastmod/blob/main/src/gatsby-node.js#L33) file.